 Tip #5: Wash dark and light clothes separately

-Whether you’re washing by hand or machine, you need to take some time to separate dark and light garments.
+Whether you’re washing by hand or machine, you need to take some time to separate dark clothes and light garments.
 Dark and light colors can bleed into one another, which leads to duller-looking clothing that could be ruined if the dye transfers onto your lighter-colored garments!
 This tip alone will save you from major headaches, so we recommend always washing dark and light clothes separately!

 Tip #6: Avoid the use of chlorine bleach